myoneflag/design-engineering/CONTRIBUTING.md

 ## Deployment
 * If you want your changes deployed, merge your branch to `test`, and it will be automatically deployed to `app-test`.
 * DO NOT merge from **test** into your branch.
-  Chnages in `test` might not make it in `master`.
+  Changes in `test` might not make it in `master`.
 If other MRs have been merged, update from `master`.

 ## Jira updates
 * All updates about the feature or task should be added to the Jira ticket.